YamanSD/SortingVisualizer/README.md

 # SortingVisualizer

-The SortingVisualizer project is a sorting algorithm visualizer that provides a graphical demonstration of how various sorting algorithms work.
-With a user-friendly GUI, it allows users to interactively observe the step-by-step sorting process.
+The SortingVisualizer project is a sorting algorithms visualizer that provides a graphical demonstration of how various sorting algorithms work.
+With a user-friendly GUI, it allows users to interactively observe the sorting process.

+This project is heavily inspired by Bingmann's [Sounds of Sorting](https://github.com/bingmann/sound-of-sorting)

 ![SortingVisualizer Screenshot 1](screenshot1.png)
 ![SortingVisualizer Screenshot 2](screenshot2.png)